althea-net/althea-zone/README.md

 _Note: these instructions are for altheatest3 validators.
 If you're not on that chain, this is a good chance for you to join altheatest4.
 Sign up here: https://airtable.com/shrpjZDQYQa3Xd5oe to get some tokens, and say hi in https://discordapp.com/invite/gxJhKZ2 to get instructions on getting caught up._

+_Also, these instructions are only for those who were validating on `altheatest3`.
+If you were not, just sit tight and we will update them once `altheatest4` is up and running.
+We've already replaced the `genesis.json` in this repo with the `altheatest4` version._

 These instructions are all for gaiad v0.35.0, which you can get by doing:

 ### Download and build Gaiad